spdx/Spdx-Java-Library/README-SPI-MODEL-STORE.md

 ## Using the Serialization interfaces

-Note: You can extend the default org.spdx.storage.simple.InMemSpdxStore with a couple of serialization / de-serialization methods to implement a storage interface to a serializeable format (such as a JSON or YAML file).
+Note: You can extend the default org.spdx.storage.simple.InMemSpdxStore with a couple of serialization / de-serialization methods to implement a storage interface to a serializable format (such as a JSON or YAML file).

 ## Handling Collections of Values